Animal Behaviorist (defined by the American Veterinary Medical Association): A person holding a PhD or DVM specializing in animal behavior.

-Desensitization-The gradual limited exposure of an animal to a "trigger" (one that causes a reaction such as barking or lunging) stimulus, while an alternative behavior is taught (redirection).
+Desensitization: The gradual limited exposure of an animal to a "trigger" (one that causes a reaction such as barking or lunging) stimulus, while an alternative behavior is taught (redirection).
 Example: Playing the sound of fireworks for a few minutes at a time, while calming your dog.

-Redirection-Providing an alternative behavior to replace one that is considered inappropriate in a given situation.
+Re-Directional Training: Providing an alternative behavior to replace one that is considered inappropriate in a given situation.
 Example: Teaching a dog to sit to greet humans, instead of jumping.

 Alternative/Complimentary Medical Terms:

-Alternative/Complimentary Medicine-treatments based on scientific research that are used in addition to or in place of traditional (Western or allopathic) medicine.
+Alternative/Complementary Medicine: Treatments based on scientific research that are used in addition to or in place of traditional (Western or allopathic) medicine.

-Traditional Chinese Medicine-ancient medical philosophy based on the concept of energy channels running through the body.
+Traditional Chinese Medicine: Ancient medical philosophy based on the concept of energy channels running through the body.
 The blockage or overflowing of these channels result in illness (and behavioral changes).

-Acupressure-the use of pressure on designated acupuncture points to create energy balance (acupuncture without needles).
+Acupressure: The use of pressure on designated acupuncture points to create energy balance (acupuncture without needles).
 The use of compression devices, such as Anxiety Wraps, and Thundershirts act on the theory of acupressure.

-Bach Flower Therapy- use of specific flowers to restore harmony within the body, created by DR. Edward Bach
+Bach Flower Therapy: Use of specific flowers to restore harmony within the body; created by Dr. Edward Bach.

-Dietary/Nutritional Management-the use of diet or foods to alter an animal's physical, mental or emotional state.
+Dietary/Nutritional Management: The use of diet or foods to alter an animal's physical, mental or emotional state.

-Homeopathy-the use of minute quantities of a plant material, or other agent, to cause the body to react a certain way, generally to regain "normal" balance and function.
+Homeopathy: The use of minute quantities of a plant material, or other agent, to cause the body to react a certain way, generally to regain "normal" balance and function.

-Massage-the use of hands to induce change in the body, usually by increasing blood flow to the area.
+Massage: The use of hands to induce change in the body, usually by increasing blood flow to the area.